“Sense-Making, Ideas, Curiosity, and Learning”

 Fountain Blue Banquets in Des Plaines

-The March 1 dinner meeting is back at Fountain Blue, and the Saturday morning workshops will be held at Glenbrook South High School in Glenview.
+The May 10 dinner meeting is at Fountain Blue, and the Saturday morning workshop will be held at Glenbrook South High School in Glenview.
 You must preregister for the workshops.
 Seats are limited, and slots will be given on a first come-first served basis.
-Workshop Registration will open soon.
+Workshop Registration is open.

 6:00 pm Social Hour